obrm/shoes-app-demo/README.md

 ### Environment Variable Protection

-- The API URL is secured in an `.env` file, which is included in this repository for example reasons.
+- The API URL is secured in an `.env` file, which is omitted from the repository for security reasons.
+Refer to `.env.sample` for the expected variables.

 ### Request Management